SQream/sqream_docs/guides/operations/sqream_studio.rst

 To get the entire database DDL, click the |icon-ddl-edit| icon next to the database name in the tree root.
 See also :ref:`seeing_system_objects_as_sql`.

-The DDL optimizer
+The DDL Optimizer
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The DDL optimizer tab analyzes database tables and recommends possible optimizations, per the :ref:`sql_best_practices` guide.

-Using the DDL optimizer
+Using the DDL Optimizer
 ---------------------------

 Navigate to the DDL optimizer module by selecting :kbd:`DDL Optimizer` from the :kbd:`⋮` ("More") menu.